agilepro/epiconsciousness/docs/Atheism/meaning-of-life.md

 ## Christians Lack Meaning beyond God

 The most surprising or maybe shocking claim, is when a Christian says "Without God my life would have no meaning."
 I always think: what?
-You you get absolutely no meaning from your family, your frinds, you community.
+You you get absolutely no meaning from your family, your friends, you community.
 You get nothing out of helping others.
 Your only meaning is the very selfish thought that you will go to heaven when you die.
 I can't help think that it is so sad that these Christians can't see life for what it is, and need to instead pin all their hopes on an afterlife.

 ### 7 reasons that life would be meaningless without God